How to build PyNIO from source code

 If you need support for reading HDF-EOS 2 files, then you will need to download and install the following packages:

-If you need support for reading/writing classic NetCDF-4 files, then you will need to download and install the following packages:
+If you need support for reading HDF-EOS 5 files, then you will need to download and install the following packages:

 Download the source code for PyNIO